-WARNING: Smoke detectors are devices that can provide early warning of possible fires at a reasonable cost; however, detectors have sensing limitations.
+WARNING Smoke detectors are devices that can provide early warning of possible fires at a reasonable cost; however, detectors have sensing limitations.
 Ionization type detectors offer a broad range of fire sensing capability but are better at detecting fast flaming fires than slow smoldering fires.
 Photoelectric detectors sense smoldering fires better than flaming fires.
 Home fires develop in different ways and are often unpredictable.
 Neither type of detector (photoelectric or ionization) is always best, and a given detector may not always provide warning of a fire.
 Also, smoke detectors do have limitations.
 For a battery powered detector the battery must be of the specified type, in good condition, and installed properly.
-AC powered detectors must be tested regularly to make sure the batteries and the detector circuits are in good operating condition.
+AC powered detectors will not operate if AC power has been cut off such as by an electrical fire or an open fuse.
+Smoke detectors must be tested regularly to make sure the batteries and the detector circuits are in good operating condition.